Frequently Asked Questions

 Pediatrics: Call is variable based on PGY status with a five-resident team and includes a combination of 12-hour daytime and 12-hour nighttime shifts.
 Second and third-year team members do 5 nighttime shifts in a row during one week of the block.

-Our critical care experience is both focused and longitudinal; we admit patients to the ICU throughout our four months of internal medicine as well as during our family medicine service rotations and chief resident rotation.
+Our critical care experience is both focused and longitudinal; both sponsoring institutions are regional hubs with trauma centers.
+Essentia Health-St. Mary’s Medical Center is a Level 1 Adult Trauma Center and Level II Infant/Child Trauma Center and St. Luke’s Hospital is a Level II Adult Trauma Center.
+We admit patients to multiple ICU’s during adult medicine as well as ur family medicine service rotations.
 Additionally all second year residents complete a one block critical care rotation where they work directly with the critical care physicians admitting and following patients in the ICU on a daily basis.
 This month is rich in both didactic and procedural experience; residents regularly perform procedures including intubations, chest tubes and central lines.
 Ultrasound guided procedures are commonly performed as well.
 Residents gain experience caring for critically ill patients as well as exposure to toxicology, ventilator management, acid/base disorders and treatment of sepsis.

 We perform an array of common office procedures including lesion removal, joint injections, excisional biopsies, IUD and Nexplanon insertion/removal, laceration repair, abscess drainage/joint aspiration, toenail avulsions and foreign body removal.
 Our most complex office based procedure is a vasectomy.
 Colposcopy is also an integral part of our training.
 With more focused experience for those who desire extra training.
 We are now offering dedicated procedure days.
 There is opportunity to gain additional experience in procedures based on resident interest.
 Examples are colonoscopy and vasectomy.